Reishi Mushroom has been a staple in Chinese and Eastern medicine for thousands of years!

 Longevity: Reishi Mushroom use has long been associated with a long, healthy life.
 This is assumed to be in part due to it's positive affects on blood pressure (higher HDL levels and decreased triglycerides), blood sugar levels, cholesterol and heart health.

-Detoxify: Reishi Mushroom is believed to support the liver and kidneys, which works to eliminate toxins, waste and oxidation from your body.
+Detoxify: Reishi Mushroom is believed to support proper functioning of the liver and kidneys, which work to eliminate toxins, waste and oxidation from your body.

 Improved Sleep: Reishi enables your body to better adapt to stress and depression.
 Reishi is non-sedative and will not make you drowsy.
 It's positive affect on sleep quality is believed to be due to its ability to balance and improve natural sleep cycles.